Qualitative research examples: Methods, approaches, and FAQs

 What is qualitative research?

-Qualitative research is a behavioral research method that seeks to understand the undertones, motivations, and subjective interpretations inherent in human behavior.
-It involves gathering nonnumerical data, such as text, audio, and video, allowing you to explore nuances and patterns that quantitative data can’t capture.
+Qualitative research is a behavioral research method that explores the underlying motivations, emotions, and subjective interpretations inherent in human behavior.
+It involves gathering non-numerical data, such as text, audio, and video, to uncover nuances and patterns that quantitative data can’t capture.

 Qualitative research methodology

-Qualitative research design employs a variety of methodologies to collect and analyze data.
-The primary objective is to gather detailed and nuanced insights rather than generalizable findings.
+Qualitative research uses various methodologies to collect and analyze data, each offering unique insights.
+The primary objective is to gather detailed and nuanced insights rather than generalized findings.
 Steps include the following:

 • Formulating research questions: Qualitative research begins by identifying specific research questions to guide the study.
 These questions should align with the research objectives and provide a clear focus for data collection and analysis.

 • Selection of participants: Participant selection is a critical step in qualitative research.
 You must recruit participants who provide relevant and diverse perspectives on the research topic.
-It involves purposive sampling, where participants are chosen based on their knowledge or experiences related to the research questions.
+With purposive sampling, researchers choose participants based on their knowledge or experiences related to the research questions.

-• Data collection: Qualitative research uses various methods to collect data, such as interviews, focus groups, observation, and document analysis.
-You often employ multiple methods to comprehensively understand the research topic.
+• Data collection: Qualitative research uses various methods to collect data, such as interviews, focus groups, participant observation, and document analysis.
+You often employ multiple methods for a more comprehensive understanding of the research topic.

 • Data analysis: Once the data is collected, it’s analyzed to identify recurring themes, patterns, and meanings.
 This analysis uses coding, thematic analysis, and constant comparison.
 The goal is to uncover the underlying perspectives of the participant.